MicrosoftDocs/Viva/Viva/solutions/hybrid-workforce-experience-template.md

 > [!div class="checklist"]
 >
->* Learn how the OnsiteDays Excel template is organized and what it contains.
+>* Learn how the OnsiteDays Excel template is organized and what information it contains.
 >* Use the OnsiteDays Excel template to generate the **OnsiteDays** attribute.

 Now that you’ve prepared your source files, you’re ready to start using the template.
-In this section, we’ll discuss what the template contains and how to use it.
 You can download the template [here](https://github.com/microsoft/VivaSolutions/blob/main/Sample%20Solutions/HW_OnsiteDays/HW_OnsiteDaysTemplate.xlsb).

 ## Template structure